4 U.S. women's team members play in ECHL All-Star Classic

 Not to worry, no one else was playing much defense, either.

-Pankowski was one of four members of the U.S women’s team taking part in the event played in collaboration with the Professional Women’s Hockey Players Association.
+Pankowski was one of four members of the U.S women’s team taking part Wednesday night in the event played in collaboration with the Professional Women’s Hockey Players Association.

 Dani Cameranesi, Kali Flanagan and Gigi Marvin also played on the 2018 U.S. Olympic gold medal team.